-White-water rafting might not be the first thing you’d think of in association with Uganda, but at it’s one of the main reasons to visit this area of Uganda.
-Jinja’s Uganda’s second largest city, and Speke identified it as the source of the Nile over 150 years ago.
+White-water rafting might not be the first thing you’d think of in association with Uganda, but it’s one of the main reasons to visit this area of Uganda.
+Jinja’s is Uganda’s second largest city, and Speke identified it as the source of the Nile over 150 years ago.
 Successive hydro-electric projects have moved the ballpark considerably, but for the moment at least, some impressive rapids remain and there is some excellent birding in the area.
 This is a great place for those who want to be a little more active- try quad biking or horse riding through the farms and countryside along the river, watch traditional weaving, or take a gentler approach to the river and canoe along the Nile’s more peaceful stretches.

 In terms of where to stay, it is possible to stay in town, however we’d usually recommend some of the more tranquil lodges out on the river bank.